JustTrev/CouchPotato/README.md

 **Warranty**

-Couch Potato is and forever will be a freeware product.
-Couch Potato is NOT LIABLE NOR RESPONSIBLE OF ANY DAMAGES OF ANY KIND INACTED BY THE HOST OR SOFTWARE.
+CouchPotato and Toaster installers are and forever will be a freeware product.
+CouchPotato and or Toaster ARE NOT LIABLE/RESPONSIBLE OF ANY DAMAGES OF ANY KIND INACTED BY THE HOST OR SOFTWARE INVOLVING THE USER.
 USE AT YOUR OWN RISK.

 Download Link: Coming Soon!

 **Requirements:**
 • Windows 7 or later.
-(Does not have to be activated)
+**(TOASTER EXCLUSIVE) -  NO  PERSONAL  COMPUTERS.
+COUCHPOTATO  REQUIRES  A  FRESH  INSTALLATION  OF  WINDOWS.**

 • i3 2000 series or newer / AMD 4100 or newer